 Hi!
-I’m Jenni, a book editor by day and food blogger by night.
+I’m Jenni, a book editor by day and food writer by night.

 Born to Taiwanese parents and raised in the UK and Canada, I loved learning about my heritage and new home countries through words and food.
 Words help me understand and then share the feelings I was experiencing as a third-culture kid.
 Food gave me joy and a common ground for connecting with new friends.
 After university, I moved to Singapore and then Hong Kong for work and experienced this two more times.